 Though helpful, online reviews can also be problematic as companies with many bad reviews will often start writing their own positive reviews to offset the negative.
 Online review sites such as ours are engaged in a constant battle to discern fake positive reviews from real ones.
 This leads us to our final section.

 Our Take: Deciphering Home Warranty Reviews

-- If the home warranty company you are dealing with has been in operation for less that a year and offering you a really low price...buyer beware, especially if this brand new company only has glowing reviews.
+- If the home warranty company you are dealing with has been in operation for less than a year and is offering you a really low price...buyer beware, especially if this brand new company only has glowing reviews.
 We are not saying they are not legit, we are saying it might be a good idea to let the company establish itself and gauge the legitimate reviews once they start rolling in.
 If you want to know how long a company has been in operation, check the BBB's website.